December 1, 2014 for the Ph.D./Cinema Studies

 Master of Arts in Moving Image Archiving and Preservation (MIAP)

-In honor of UNESCO's World Day for Audiovisual Heritage on October 27th, the MIAP students are planning to host a special screening of rare archival audiovisual material from NYC institutions around the time of the Info Session.
+In honor of UNESCO's World Day for Audiovisual Heritage on October 27th, the MIAP students are planning to host a special screening of rare archival audiovisual material from NYC institutions the week of the Info Session.
 More information about the Fall 2014 event will be available on the MIAP website this Fall.
 For information about last year's event , please visit http://amiastudentsnyc.com/events/world-day-for-audiovisual-heritage-2013/

 This 64-credit course of study provides prospective moving image archivists with an international, comprehensive education in the theories, methods, and practices of moving image archiving and preservation.
 The curriculum will cover all aspects of moving image archiving, including: film history/historiography and film style; conservation, preservation, and storage; legal issues and copyright; laboratory techniques; moving image cataloging; curatorial work and museum studies; programming; use of new digital technologies; and access to archival holdings.